ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

         / expires_in /   2 : 3600,
         / rs_cnf /      41 : {
           e'x5chain' : h'3081ee3081a1a00302/...'
-            (remainder of the access credential omitted for brevity)/' }
+            (remainder of the credential omitted for brevity)/' }
         e'edhoc_info_param' : {
           e'session_id'    : h'01',